If you’ve run out of Summer holiday activities to do with the kids, why not give my Gluten Free Party Rings recipe a go?

-1) In a large bowl, mix butter and sugar with a wooden spoon until light and fluffy.
+1) In a large bowl, stir together the gluten free flour and sugar until combined.

-2) Add both flours and mix until you have a bread crumb like texture.
+2) Rub in the butter until you have a bread crumb like texture.

-3) Add the egg, milk and vanilla essence, then start bringing the ingredients together using a wooden spoon.
+3) Add the egg and vanilla essence, then start bringing the ingredients together using a wooden spoon.

 4) Use your hands to work the ingredients into a soft dough.
 Don’t worry if the dough seems a little sticky as it will be chilled for a while to help it firm up – don’t be tempted to add more flour!

 5) Wrap the dough in cling film and place in the fridge for at least and hour.